giulianorasper/CMT/README.md

 Clicking the "Add" button will **add new voting options** to that voting, making a text field appear to input the name of the voting option.
 This input field can always be modified and clicking the "Save Changes" button will save these modifications.
 Starting a voting will save all changes automatically, as well.
 Clicking the **Remove** button next to an option will remove that option from the voting.
 Note that a voting can't be started unless it has two or more options.
 Furthermore, if abstentions should be displayed in the results of the "Previous Votings" section, a voting option for that has to be added manually.

+Also: Note that only finished votings will be stored into the database persistently.
+If the server backend gets shut down in between, all created votings without final results will be lost.